xavierjimenezp/xcluster/README.md

 - Center is computed as the barycenter of all adjacent pixels above 0.9.
 - Each detection has a maximum radius of 15 arcmin.

 Cluster catalogs are cross matched with detection centers to establish known/unkown detections, as well as the amount of possible detections for each patch.
 Since patches can overlap one another, duplicate detections are accounted for.
-Finally, unkown detection centers are cross matched with known IR sources to assess reliability.
+Finally, unkown detection centers are cross matched with known IR and point sources to assess reliability.

 # Installation